|You're Looking at the Problem

 market, all of which claim to provide a better and deeper charge, they still cannot

-compare to the new radiant charge.
-The radiant charge can, in many cases,
+compare to the new proprietary charge technique.
+The charge can, in many cases,

 effectively bring back an unchargeable battery, in a highly sulfated condition, to a near

 new condition.
-(In some cases radiantly charged batteries have even shown capacities
+(In some cases charged batteries have even shown capacities

 higher than they had when they were new.)